CyberAgentAILab/canvas-vae/README.md

 ```

 Prepare image data and learn a PixelVAE model for image embedding.
 The resulting
 image encoder will be saved to `data/pixelvae/encoder`.
+This training takes
+long.
+We recommend sufficient GPU resources to run this step (e.g., Tesla P100x4).

 ```bash
 bin/generate_crello_image.sh